top of page

 • Conducting an audit of authorship demographics and article selection criteria and amending our Constitution to integrate considerations of author diversity and the advancement of social justice.
 The Denver Law Review strives to include at least one article written by an author that holds a diverse identity, and at least one article that addresses a social justice topic in a manner that is respectful to any harmed or historically marginalized communities in each issue we publish.

-• Evaluating the write on process and adding a candidacy element focused on assessing a commitment to the advancement of equity to provide a more holistic understanding of candidates.
+• Evaluating the write-on process and adding a candidacy element focused on assessing a commitment to the advancement of equity to provide a more holistic understanding of candidates.

 • Researching and creating an expansive style guide providing guidance on using specific language relating to a variety of historically underrepresented communities.